 What happens when you combine the existing free college writing support offered by chapters in the 826 Network with Reach Higher’s expertise in creating a college-going movement?
 You get The Great College Essay Project, an effort launched this fall to ensure every student, regardless of their zip code or the amount of cash in their parent’s bank account, has access to a trusted adult who can provide essay help.

-Through the project, 1,555 students had access to individualized essay coaching and feedback through 25 dedicated workshops at 826’s nine chapters and several other cities nationwide including Dallas, Philadelphia, and Kansas City, Missouri.
+Over the course of the project, 1,555 students had access to individualized essay coaching and feedback through 25 dedicated workshops at 826’s nine chapters and several additional cities nationwide including Dallas, Philadelphia, and Kansas City, Missouri.
 Staffed by over 700 volunteers, the workshops supported high school juniors and seniors writing their paths to higher education.

 “Supporting high school students with their college essays gives students an opportunity to compete for admission at highly selective colleges and more importantly, it builds self-confidence and a sense of value in our historically underserved students,” says Patience Lehrman, executive director of the Center for Professional Development in Career and Technical Education at Temple University, host site of the college essay workshop in Philadelphia.